aerospike/cloud-qualification/README.md

 ## Files

+* aerospike.conf - The default Aerospike configuration
 * cft - Directory of EC2 **C**loud**F**ormation **T**emplates.
 Used in spinning up an EC2 stack
-* scripts - Directory of scripts that may be used on the Aerospike Servers themselves for additional configurations
+* create\_ec2\_stack - script to create an EC2 stack
+* params.yaml.template - Template for main config file for this project
 * README.md - This README file
-* aerospike.conf - The default Aerospike configuration
-* aerospike.jinja - GCP template for creating Aerospike instances
-* aerospike.jinja.schema - GCP template for parameter validation
-* config.yaml - GCP config file
-* create\_ec2\_stack - script to create an EC2 stack
-* params.yaml - The main config file for this project
 * requirements.txt - Python requirements file
 * run\_bench.py - The main script that runs the YCSB tests
+* scripts - Directory of scripts that may be used on the Aerospike Servers themselves for additional configurations
-* workload-aerospike - The YCSB workload file that's run by YCSB for the benchmarking.
+* workload-aerospike - The YCSB workload file that's run by YCSB for benchmarking.

 ```
 ├── aerospike.conf
 ├── cft
 │   ├── aerospike.json
 │   └── clients.json
-├── config.yaml
 ├── create_ec2_stack
 ├── create_graphs.py
 ├── data